By Amber C. Snider

 But with all those ghostly souls freely roaming around the earth, some may have been unwanted or even malevolent – and that’s where the tradition of dressing up came in.
 “According to the American Folklife Center at the Library of Congress, Celts began the Halloween tradition of wearing costumes, often animal skin to hide themselves from spirits, and masks to impersonate ancestors who had preceded them to the spirit world,” reports National Geographic editor Debra Adams Simmons.
 It’s this practice that led to our current tradition of dressing up in scary costumes to ward away any malicious spooks.

-Early texts and evidence shows us that not only was this an important holiday for the Celts, it was also mandatory for the community.
+Early evidence shows us that not only was this an important holiday for the Celts, it was also mandatory for the community.
 While the other seasonal holidays celebrated rebirth and the renewal of life, Samhain was a festival for the dead.
 Despite the desecration of many ancient pagan practices over the centuries, Samhain has survived as “Halloween” in our secular, modern culture.

 In another region of the world, in what is now modern day Mexico, the ancient peoples’ also conducted rituals and held festivals to honor their dead.
 Dia de los Muertos (also known as the Day of the Dead) is a syncretization of Indigenous American beliefs with those of the Roman Catholic Church, culminating in All Saints’ Day (November 1st) and All Souls’ Day (November 2nd) on the Catholic calendar – just as Samhain coincides with Halloween.